Hearings and Appeals

 Admissibility Hearings and Detention Reviews

-The Immigration Division conducts admissibility hearings for certain categories of people that an immigration official has deemed inadmissible to, or removable from Canada under IRPA.
+The Immigration Division conducts admissibility hearings for certain categories of people that an immigration official has deemed inadmissible to or removable from Canada under the immigration act.

 The admissibility hearing is adversarial.
-Individuals have the right to legal representation, and we recommend that individuals have experienced counsel to prepare them for the hearing and to vigorously represent them at the hearing to respond to the allegations against them.
+Individuals may have legal representation and we recommend that individuals have experienced counsel to prepare them for the hearing and to vigorously represent them at the hearing to respond to the allegations against them.

 A detention review is a review of an immigration detention, in which the detainee has the right to an independent hearing to review why he or she is being detained and whether or not there are alternatives to detention.

-An initial detention review hearing will normally occur within 48 hours of an individual’s detention.
+An initial detention review hearing will normally occur within 48 hours of an individual’s detention and subsequent hearings take place at set intervals following the first hearing.
 We represent our clients at these hearings and help negotiate terms of release.